 I think Salta would have stood out more if I hadn’t been to Salar de Uyuni or the Atacama Desert beforehand.
 The salar and Atacama were out of this world, and it was hard to avoid thinking, “Well, this view of Cerro de los Siete Colores is nice, but it’s not quite as amazing as [Laguna Colorada, El Tatio, etc.].”

 I apologize for another downer, but I didn’t love Mendoza as much as I thought I would.
 (I’m not doing a good job at being glowingly positive in this post), and I was surprised Mendoza didn’t make more of an impression on me.
 With vineyards everywhere and a drier, more moderate climate, what’s not to like?

 Three wine regions are around Mendoza.
 The more bougie–for lack of a better term–wineries are in Luján and Uco, and many require reservations for tastings.
 The wineries in Luján and Uco are also spread out, so it’s usually advised to join a tour or hire a driver.
 In contrast, Maipú has less expensive wineries that are closer together, so it’s common for visitors (i.e., backpackers or travelers on a budget) to bike between the wineries.
 Most of the wineries in Maipú don’t require reservations.

 My hostel offered a number of tours, including spa days and horseback riding.
 Let’s be real: wine was my main reason to visit Mendoza, so a biking tour in Maipú was #1 on my to-do list.
 Every morning, the hostel owners rounded up guests interested in the bike tour, so they could leave as a group.

 On the morning of my wine tour, I met a 26-year-old Brit who lamented that it had been a while since he found someone he meshed with on the road.
-I could relate to his complaint since I had certainly experienced my share of periods where I didn’t meet people I really connected with.
+I could relate to his complaint since I had certainly gone through times where I didn’t meet people I really connected with.
 Still, I didn’t get what “types” of people he was hoping to meet based on our conversation.